MarkusH/blog/content/Development/2014-08-10__en__using-elasicsearch-as-relational-data-storage.rst

 would be one's first choices.

-Contrary to what a system architect normally would do we chose a technology not inteded for the given use case: a vanilla `elasticsearch`_ instance.
+Contrary to what a system architect normally would do we chose a technology not inteded for the given use case: a vanilla `Elasticsearch`_ instance.
 We chose this technology for several reasons:

 * We both professionally develop software using SQL databases.
 Therefore it was